SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Removing-Dead-or-Unreachable-Code.md

 - A `test` property, which is the test condition.
 It will either evaluate to true or false.

-- A `consequent` property, which contains the code to be executed if `test` evalutes to a truthy value.
+- A `consequent` property, which contains the code to be executed if `test` evaluates to a truthy value.

 - A `alternate` property, which contains the code to be executed if `test` evaluates to a falsy value.
   - Note: This property is optional, since an If Statement need not be accompanied by an else.